wazo-platform/wazo-doc/source/api_sdk/rest_api/1.1/lines.rst

 Delete SIP Line
 ---------------

-A SIP line can not be deleted if it is still associated with a user and an extension.
+A SIP line can not be deleted if it is still associated with a user, an extesion, or a device.

-If the line is provisioned to a device, the association between the line and the device is removed.
-If that device had exactly 1 line provisioned on it, the device goes back in autoprov mode.
+Any user, extension, or device attached to the line must be dissociated first.
+Consult the documentation on :ref:`user-line-association`, :ref:`line-extension-association`
+and :ref:`restapi-device` for further explanations.

 **Query**::